tateosborne/Car-Scene/README.md

 Personally, I believe that I deserve the full 50 points on this project.
 I demonstrate my understanding of locating different objects, calling modifiers on these objects, showing objects that move (i.e. once off the screen, it wraps around to pass through again), and the project is robust.
 I also have multiple objects in my graphics scene, and have more keyboard listeners than necessary for the project.
+I implemented new methods for drawing trapezoids and diamonds as well.
-Lastly, (I think) that the project looks pretty cool too.
+Lastly, (I think) the project looks pretty cool too.
 ```